 Dubai Electricity and Water Authority

-DEWA encourages all its customers to rationalise their electricity and water use by launching various programmes, awareness campaigns, awards and innovative initiatives throughout the year.
-The aim is to raise awareness about the rational use of resources, and provide information and tips on how to rationalise consumption, to preserve natural resources and protect the environment.
-Between 2009 and 2016, DEWA's customers saved over 1.5 TW/h of electricity and 6.2 billion gallons of water, worth over AED 967 million.
+Al Tayer also noted that DEWA encourages all its customers to rationalise their electricity and water use by launching various programmes, awareness campaigns, awards and innovative initiatives throughout the year.
+The aim is to raise awareness, and provide information and tips on how to rationalise consumption, to preserve natural resources and protect the environment.
+Between 2009 and 2016, DEWA's customers saved over 1.5 TW/h of electricity and 6.2 billion gallons of water, worth over AED 957 million.
 The generated savings resulted in offsetting around 831,000 tonnes of carbon emissions, which equates to planting 944,000 trees.

 For more information: